MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-move-data-lakehouse-pipeline.md

 # Move data from Azure SQL DB to Lakehouse via pipeline

-In this tutorial, you build a data pipeline to move a table in Azure SQL Database to Lakehouse.
+In this tutorial, you build a data pipeline to move data in Azure SQL Database to Lakehouse.
 This experience shows you a quick demo about how to use pipeline copy activity and how to load data into Lakehouse.

 ## Prerequisites